freenas/freenas-docs/userguide/system.rst

    Example Keypair

-Click :guilabel:`SAVE` to store the new keypair.
+Click :guilabel:`OK` to store the new keypair.
 These saved keypairs can be selected later in the |web-ui| wihout having to manually copy the key values.

-Keys are viewed or modified by going to :menuselection:`System --> SSH Keypairs` and clicking |ui-options| and :guilabel:`Edit` for the keypair name.
+Keys are viewed or modified by going to :menuselection:`System --> SSH Keypairs`, selecting a saved keypair, and clicking :guilabel:`Edit`.

 .. index:: SSH Connections